fodra/deskdiver/content/blog/3-tips-for-better-sex/index.md

 In this well rested state, I have more energy, thus performing better.

+## Perform better

+What were the noticeable difference when I do these three things?

+* I get stronger erections
+* I last longer (partner goes first) -- like a gentleman.
+* I recover faster, when I wake up the next day I don't feel sluggish.

 *This is a first for me.
 Am I oversharing?*

 *Well, I just want to help.